ToeKnee02/Metroid-Prime-Trilogy-Fanmade-Remaster/README.md

 Now every time you launch the Metroid Prime Trilogy Remastered.exe it will skip the lanucher and take you right into the game.

+I had set everything to what I believe would be "medium" settings, so depending on your setup, you may be able to increase setting evens higher.

 # Input Mapping